Fix & Identify Largest Contentful Paint (LCP) issues

 2. Defer or schedule JavaScript.
 Deferred JavaScript will download in parallel with the rest of the resources and will be executed at DOMContentReady.

 3. Break up long tasks.
 If a script runs before the LCP element has been painted on the screen the main thread will be blocked and the LCP element will not be painted on the screen.
-That is why it is a great practice to break up code that rungs for long into smaller, more manageable pieces that will 'yield to the main thread'.
+That is why it is a great practice to break up code that runs for long into smaller, more manageable pieces that will 'yield to the main thread'.

 4. Pre-render your content.
 If your site runs on a JavaScript framework like REACT or Angular consider server side rendering.
 This will serve a pre-rendered page to the browser.
 If done correctly the Browser will show the pre-rendered version before if executes the frameworks JavaScript (hydration)